Azure/aca-landing-zone-accelerator/scenarios/aca-internal/terraform/README.md

 As you configured the backend remote state with your live Azure infrastructure resource values, you must also provide them for your deployment.

 1. Review the available variables with their descriptions and default values in the [variables.tf](./variables.tf) file.
-2. Provide any custom values to the defined variables by creating a `terraform.tfvars` file in this direcotry (`reference-implementations/LOB-ILB-ASEv3/terraform/terraform.tfvars`)
+2. Provide any custom values to the defined variables by creating a `terraform.tfvars` file in this [directory](terraform.tfvars)
     * [TF Docs: Variable Definitions (.tfvars) Files](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files)

 The table below summurizes the avaialble parameters and the possible values that can be set.